50+ House Buying Tips

 Stamp Duty Calculator - what will you have to pay?

 Buy a home and you're likely to owe stamp duty (it's called that because the document used to require a stamp to make the transaction legal).
-It's one of the biggest lump-sum taxes.
+It's one of the biggest lump-sum taxes and can add £1,000s to your costs.

 Look for at least 83 years on the lease